cernide/cernide/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Documentation & Setup
+name: Documentation
-about: Unclear or missing documentation or installation step
+about: Unclear or missing documentation
 ---

 ### Unclear documentation